 Was there special training involved?

 No dentist is qualified to diagnose sleep apnea.
 A dentist needs a prescription from your medical doctor asking us to make the device and needs to provide a statement saying that you were unable to tolerate the CPAP device.
 Any dentist is able to have a MAD fabricated, but it would be in your best interest to seek out a dentist who has had more extensive training through continuing education.
 Here at Christopher Cooley, DDS, we are extremely proud of Dr. Diane Flexsenhar and her ability to treat your sleep apnea problems.
-She is highly qualified and has extensive training on this type of condition.
+She is highly qualified and has extensive training in this type of condition.

-If you would like to learn more about your treatment options for sleep apnea, please contact us today at 901-754-3117, so that you can come visit the best dentist in Germantown, TN.
+If you would like to learn more about your treatment options for sleep apnea, please contact us today at 901-754-3117, so that you can come to visit the best dentist in Germantown, TN.
 We have patients come from all over the southeast to visit Drs.
 Cooley and Flexsenhar.
 They have years of experience and we are always looking forward to helping you with any of your dental needs!
 Feel free to browse through our website to see more of our cosmetic dentistry solutions, dental implants, Invisalign, porcelain veneers, porcelain crowns, and more.